tableau/hyper-db/website/docs/guides/pandas_integration.md

 :::

-## Communicate via Arrow files
+## Importing and exporting Arrow data with Pandas

-You can use the [Apache Arrow format](https://arrow.apache.org/) to communicate between Hyper and Arrow.
+You can use the [Apache Arrow format](https://arrow.apache.org/) to import or export data between Hyper and Pandas.

 * [Hyper's Arrow documentation](../sql/external/syntax)
 * [Panda's Arrow documentation](https://arrow.apache.org/docs/python/pandas.html)